lime86/TravellingModule/docs/procedure.md

 Trim IREF and voltage regulators
 =================================

+![measurePins](images/SCC_labeled.jpg)

 In this step you will trim the reference current and supplied internal voltages by (a) measuring either a current or voltage and (b) modifing the jumpers on the board or parameters in the configuration file.

-   * <span style="color:red"><b>CAUTION:</b> Injecting current into the IREF by accident could permanently damage the chip. <b>DO NOT</b> attempt if you are unsure how to measure current!</span>
+   * <span style="color:red"><b>CAUTION:</b> Injecting current into the IREF instead of measuring it could permanently damage the chip. <b>DO NOT</b> attempt to measure the current across IREF if you are unsure how to!!</span>

 ## <a id="iref"></a>IREF trim

-![measurePins](images/SCC_labeled.jpg)

-Tasks:
+**Tasks**:

    1. Power down the LV supply.
    2. On the SCC, remove the jumper across the pin header labeled `IREF_IO` (see photo).
-   2. Connect a current measuring device such as the [Keithley 5100](http://research.physics.illinois.edu/bezryadin/labprotocol/Keithley2400Manual.pdf) and set it up to **measure** a current.
+   3. Set up a current measuring device such as the [Keithley 5100](http://research.physics.illinois.edu/bezryadin/labprotocol/Keithley2400Manual.pdf) and set it up to **measure** a current.
 Ensure that the range of the device is set to measure at least 4 [μA], on the Keithley this is achieved by setting the measurement display range to at least 10 [μA].
-Connect the current-measuring device to
+   4. Connect the current-measuring device to the `IREF_IO` pin headers.
+   5. Power up the LV supply as before and measure the current.
+   6. If the current is NOT 4.0 [μA] you can trim it using the `IRE_TRIM` bits.
+This is a 4-bit register, so you can use multiple jumpers to trim.
+   7. **Make note of the final jumper configuration on `IREF_TRIM` and the current measurement.**
+   8. Power down the LV supply, disconnect the connectors to `IREF_IO`, and replace the jumper across `IREF_IO`.

+## <a id="iref"></a>Internal voltage (VDD) trimming

+If you previously were not able to configure the chip, it may be because the internal voltages supplied from the regulators were too low.
+This step will measure these voltages and show you how to correct them.

+**Tasks**:

+   1. Power up the chip and configure it with the same config file you used previously.
+   2. Using a voltmeter, probe VDDA with respect to ground.
+You can find the VDDA test pin on the third pin of `PRW_A`.
+There are multiple ground references on the board, such as the top-most pin of the `SLDO_PLL_MON` array (see photo).
+   3. If the voltage is too low (1.22 [V] at minimum), increase it by editing the trim in the chip config file:
+       * YARR: increase ``SldoAnalogTrim``.
+	   * BDAQ: increase ``VREF_A_TRIM``.
+   4. Re-configure the chip and repeat steps (2) and (3) until VDDA is ~1.22 [V].
+   5. Repeat steps (2)-(4) for VDDD.
+This time measure the third pin of `PRW_D` and edit the following trims:
+      * YARR: ``SldoDigitalTrim``
+      * BDAQ: ``VREF_D_TRIM``.
+   6. **Record both the voltages measured and the final trim values used.**

+If, however, after trimming the voltages you are still unable to communicate with the chip having tried these measures, please see [FAQ & Troubleshooting](../troubleshooting).

 Testing Parameters
 ===============